 Thanks to advances in dental implant technology and cosmetic implant dentistry, dentures come in many configurations, including:

-- Traditional removable dental dentures
+- Traditional removable dentures

 - Partial dentures that are removable

-- One-day dentures
+- Same-day dentures

 - Dentures in a day (hybrid fixed-implant dentures)

-With Type is Best For You?
+Which Type is Best For You?

 For patients who have issues with the retention of their dentures, sometimes a new well-fitting denture will help, but if they do not have sufficient ridge support, they should consider dental implants.